top of page

 • Plant winter cover crops.
 We like red clover.

-• This is a great time to plant onion seeds (if growing onions from sets, you can wait a few months).
+• This is a great time to plant onion seeds (if growing onions from starts or sets, you can wait a few months).

 • mid October - November is ideal for garlic bulbs.